 9. Harness the power of accessories

-It’s perfectly normal, on a first date, to want to be more restrained in your outfit choices until you get a sense of what the other person is like.
+It’s perfectly normal, on a first date, to be more restrained in your outfit choices until you get a sense of what the other person is like.
 After all, clothing isn’t that different from storytelling – as you become more relaxed with someone, you reveal more of yourself and your past.

 Final thoughts…

-The idea of a first date can be nerve-wracking but, armed with an outfit that boosts your mood and increases your confidence, your chances of making a great first impression are high.
+The idea of a first date can be nerve-wracking, but armed with an outfit that boosts your mood and increases your confidence, your chances of making a great first impression are high.

 This is not only because you’ll look your best, but because feeling your best will help you to exude that feel-good glow.